sudiptpa/transdirect/README.md

 ```
 Also have a look in the [source code of `Sujip\Transdirect\Transdirect`](https://github.com/sudiptpa/transdirect/blob/master/src/Transdirect.php) to discover the methods you can use.
 You will need to visit [Official REST API documentation](http://docs.transdirectapiv4.apiary.io) for the parameters to specify with each end point.

-If you wish to make a direct call to API end point for your own custom implementation, you can use the `makeRequest` method.
+If you wish to make a direct call to API end point for your own custom implementation, you can use the `$client->make('member', $parameters);` method.

 ```php
     $parameters = [